 In my own experience, I see some people elect to give their wealth to their own siblings.
 But query whether giving wealth to similarly aged individuals is more sentiment than wisdom.
 Of course, it can make sense if a fellow sibling demonstrates responsibility but chose a career with less financial rewards, i.e., teaching.

 Others choose to leave wealth to nieces and nephews.
 Some elect for college funds.
-The question here is whether the parents of those nieces and nephews are making a similar kind of kind.
+The question here is whether the parents of those nieces and nephews are making a similar kind of gift.
 Additionally, is it the desire of the parents that their children receive such an inheritance.

 I worked with one elderly woman who was single her entire life.
 Her income as a teacher was supplemented by wise investments in the stock market that grew to a substantial nest egg.
 In her case, she set up a trust for the care of her dog, and left the balance to charity.
 Sadly, the choice of her trustee affected some of the net outcome to charity.